 the greatest are the greatest and the least are the least, reflected also in

-all and servant of all; and the person who is least of all in the Kingdom of
+their paychecks; whereas in the Kingdom of God the greatest are least and servant of all; and the person who is least in the Kingdom of

 servant in order to be great in the eyes of god who is servant of all.
 This